 Most people drive by this secret beach every day on the Big Island without ever knowing it is there.

-To access Lone Palm, a lengthy walk is required over sharp, hot lava rock.
-Closed toe shoes, even just beach shoes, are recommended over flip flops as it’s easy to cut your feet on the sharp rocks.
+To access Lone Palm, you must walk a long distance over sharp, hot lava rock.
+Closed-toe shoes, even beach shoes, are recommended over flip-flops as it’s easy to cut your feet on the sharp rocks.

 Be warned, however, that the “sand” would more accurately be described as small pebbles.

-The lack of shade and harsh earth make Lone Palm Beach more of a Big Island photography destination than anything else.
+The lack of shade and harsh earth make Lone Palm Beach more of a Big Island photography destination than a tourist destination.

-Finding Puako Beach hidden amongst a residential community in the Puako Bay can be a challenge, as can accessing the beach itself.
-During high enough tides, it may be impossible to do so without getting wet.
+Finding Puako Beach, hidden amongst a residential community in Puako Bay, can be a challenge.
+Accessing the beach itself can also be challenging, and during high tides, it may be impossible to do so without getting wet.

-The reward for those who find this incredible Big Island secret beach, however, is one of the most postcard-perfect locations in all of Hawaii.
+However, the reward for those who find this incredible Big Island secret beach is one of the most postcard-perfect locations in all of Hawaii.

 It should be noted that the experience is primarily a visual one, however.

-There is no real sand at Puako Beach, but rather large and uncomfortable clumps of coral.
-You are also almost in people’s backyards, which negates the feeling of having this enchanted place all to yourself even when no other people are present.
+There is no real sand at Puako Beach, only large and uncomfortable clumps of coral.
+Moreover, the beach is almost in people’s backyards, which negates the feeling of having this enchanted place all to yourself, even when no other people are present.

 You will find parking for this secret beach along Puako Beach Dr in the north of Kona.
-There are a few different public access paths that provide access for the beach.
-Please use these rather than trespassing through people’s property.
+There are a few different public access paths that provide access to the beach.
+Please use these rather than trespassing on people’s property.

-If you decide to go on a Captain Cook Monument snorkel tour (which you absolutely should), you may actually notice this beautiful, remote beach as you make your voyage.
+If you go on a Captain Cook Monument snorkel tour (which you absolutely should), you may notice this beautiful, remote beach during your voyage.

 The secret Big Island beach at Shoreline Park is not advertised or signed anywhere, but public access is always allowed.

-The sand is coarse and the ocean is inaccessible, but somehow there is a truly magical energy found in the isolation of Shoreline Park.
+The sand is coarse, and the ocean is inaccessible, but somehow, a truly magical energy can be found in Shoreline Park’s isolation.

 Rounding out the Top 25 Best Beaches on Big Island of Hawaii is one final secret beach hidden away between the two more famous attractions of Spencer Beach Park and Mauna Kea.